cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 It is recommended that customers will delete the Helm Chart in its entirety and ***not*** individual manifests.
 For example, we recommend that the customer not delete the individual Job manifest itself.

-The lifecycle of the Job is the length of the process.
-In other words, the time it takes to retrieve the Conjur secrets value and update them in the K8s Secrets.
-After the Pod terminates successfully, [the Job will remain](https://kubernetes.io/docs/concepts/workloads/controllers/job/#job-termination-and-cleanup) and the customer can fetch logs on the Job.

 ### Network Disruptions

 Our customers may experience disruptions in their network connection so it is important to address how we plan to behavior under these circumstances.
-In the Secrets Provider we will develop a Timeout/ Retry mechanism where we will retry to connect to the Follower for 10 seconds and retry twice before returning an `Retransmission backoff exhausted` error.
+In the Secrets Provider there is a Timeout/Retry mechanism where we will retry connecting to the Follower before returning an `Retransmission backoff exhausted` error.

 ### Order of Deployment